cylc/cylc-doc/src/tutorial/runtime/runtime-configuration.rst

 .. ifnotslides::

-   We can specify an execution time limit, as an :term:`ISO8601 duration`, after which a task job will be terminated.
+   We can specify an execution time limit, as an :term:`ISO8601 duration`, after which a job will be terminated.
 Cylc automatically translates this to the correct :term:`job runner` directives.

 .. code-block:: cylc